donovanh/donovanh.github.com/_posts/2014-06-17-particles.markdown

 ### Follow along

 As we progress through setting up and using Canvas, you'll find each of the examples [as a set online](https://github.com/donovanh/particles/tree/master/examples), and I'll link to a live example of each as we go.
+You'll also find all the files [on Github](https://github.com/donovanh/particles) for you to download.

 ## A blank canvas